Promoting Fundamental British Values

-Children respect our behaviour policy and understand the sanctions and enjoy the celebrations of those who have done well such as through merits or pupil of the week.
+Children respect our Relationships and Behaviour Policy and understand the sanctions and enjoy the celebrations of those who have done well such as through merits or pupil of the week.

 Our local PCSO visits the children in classes and our assemblies.

-Children have key roles such as house captains, assembly monitors, playground buddies and reading mentors.
+Children have key roles such as assembly monitors, playground buddies and reading mentors.

-Children are encouraged to make choices and are given a safe environment to explore the choices they can make e.g. through PSHE and e-safety lessons.
+Children are encouraged to make choices and are given a safe environment to explore the choices they can make e.g. through SCARF lessons including e-safety lessons.

 Children are taught about ambition, aspiration and how to keep themselves safe.